-multinomial predictions (Table 9).
+Comparison of the model predictions for 2026 in the valley with the data collected in the field ranked the model with only margin as the best model both for the binomial and multinomial predictions (Table 9).
 Based on AICc weights, there was no support for an association between shrub cover and model predictions.
 Quadrats on the margin of a shrub patch in the field had higher predicted probabilities of shrubification than others, even though there was considerable overlap between the probability values (Fig. 8a).
-On the coast, binomial model predictions were best modeled by the global model, which included both margin and shrub cover, as evidenced by the ranking of the global model as the best model (Table 9).
-Multinomial model predictions for the coast were best modeled by the global model as well.
+On the coast, binomial model predictions were best modelled by the global model which included both margin and shrub cover, as evidenced by the ranking of the global model as the best model (Table 9).
+Multinomial model predictions for the coast were best modelled by the global model as well.
 Among the univariate models, there was better support for an effect of shrub cover in the field than for margin (Table 9).
 Predicted shrubification probabilities, both from binomial and multinomial models, were higher on the coast when shrub cover was also higher in the field (Fig. 8b).